The Coat of Arms was granted by Royal Warrant of H.M. King Charles I of England, 1 January 1637.

 The Coat of Arms Act [RSNL 1990 Chapter C-20] provides the current legal authority for usage.

 Pursuant to section 5 of the Coat of Arms Act, the Coat of Arms may not be assumed, used, published, reproduced, imitated, or broadcast without written permission of the Registrar General.
-Permission should be pursued via the Deputy Minister of Municipal Affairs.
+Permission should be pursued via the Deputy Minister of Municipal Affairs and Environment.

 Modern artistic renditions of the Coat of Arms may be commissioned only by the Executive Council of the Province of Newfoundland and Labrador.